preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 ### Maintenance
 Of all aspects of a software system, maintenance is the most costly.

-The never ending flow of new features and the inevitable trail of defects consumes vast amounts of man hours.A
+The never-ending flow of new features and the inevitable trail of defects consumes vast amounts of man-hours.

 The cost of maintenance is expressed in the time it takes to determine the best place for a new feature and the risk associated with adding it.